 Budget 2012 - Changes to Student Loans and Allowances

-The Government has announced changes to Student Loans and Student Allowances.
+Earlier today the Government announced changes to Student Loans and Student Allowances.

 The changes are:

 - The Student Allowance will no longer be available for postgraduate study (except Bachelor degrees with honours).

 - Exemptions to the 200 week lifetime limit for Student Allowance will be removed.